vhbui02/til/11ty/11ty-cheatsheet.md

   - `src/posts/posts.json` (best practice)

     ```jsonc
+    {
       // Apply a default layout and permalink to multiple Pages inside `src/posts/**/*`
-    {
+      // NOTE: "layout" shouldn't be managed by CMS.
       "layout": "layouts/post.njk",

+      // if you're creating a custom permalink
-      // custom permalink required ending with `/index.html` to prevent 11ty creating a plaintext file whose name is the title after being slugified
+      // make sure to end it with `/index.html` to prevent 11ty creating a plaintext
+      // file whose name is the title after being slugified in output directory
-      "permalink": "/post/{{ title | slugify }}/index.html"
+      "permalink": "/post/{{ title | slugify }}/index.html",

+      // sometimes, source files shouldn't be mapped to an output file
+      // i.e. when you want to render a list of contents from multiple files
+      // inside a SINGLE page
+      "permalink": false // prevent 11ty from generating output file for each Page file
     }
     ```